 Horseback riding is an exciting sport that allows you to form a bond with a strong and noble animal.
-Follow a few simple guidelines and you will be galloping with your new friend in no time!
+Follow a few simple guidelines and you will be galloping with your new friend in no time – in addition, you can figure out how to watch Royal Ascot race that is coming up and enjoy the magnificent event!

 What to wear?
 Long tight pants, such as beat-up jeans that you don’t mind getting dirty will do a good job protecting your legs from friction.
 Footwear is essential: boots with no less than one inch heels will keep your feet firm in stirrups.
 Try looking for footwear that is as close to cowboy boots as possible.
 Also, make sure you are wearing a proper riding helmet, bring water bottle and sunscreen.